‘Motherhood is a sisterhood’: TODAY hosts on how they support each other behind the scenes

 The women agree that Sheinelle, a mom of three, makes motherhood look "effortless."
 She is raising 14-year-old Kayin and 11-year-old twins, Clara and Uche, with her husband, Uche Ojeh.

-"At the end of the day, often when it just feels like it’s nuts and the room is just, like, spinning, I try to say, 'OK, I wanna be the mom that I can look back at, I wanna be proud of how I mommed,'" Sheinelle explained.
+"At the end of the day, often when it just feels like it’s nuts and the room is just, like, spinning, I try to say, 'Okay, I wanna be the mom that I can look back at, I wanna be proud of how I mommed,'" Sheinelle explained.
+"It’s not necessarily the win that we’re eating at 8:30, 9:00 at night for dinner some nights.
+But you know what?
+We’re at the table."

-Tune in to TODAY on Friday, May 10, to see more of the motherhood discussion with the moms of TODAY.
+"I think parenting is so hard," said Savannah.
+"It's so perplexing.
+It's the most challenging thing you could ever take on."

+Dylan described the struggle she feels between the way kids used to be parented and they way parents are supposed to act today.